Practice Area

 • Injunctive and declaratory relief against ongoing constitutional violations, including expungement of personnel records.

 State-law claims through civil service and administrative appeals offer reinstatement and back pay but generally not the compensatory and punitive damages or fee-shifting available under Section 1983.
-That is one reason a coordinated federal-and-state strategy often produces better outcomes.
+That is one reason a coordinated federal-and-state strategy often produces better outcomes than pursuing either track in isolation.

 FAQ